quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 2 months ago
 Jog, run, SPRINT and GO SOMEWHERE ELSE!!!!!
-If you are of any minority or LGBTQ don’t even waist your time with this company.
-The moment my wife said “my partner”, everything changed.
+If you are of any minority or LGBTQ don't even waist your time with this company.
+The moment my wife said "my partner", everything changed.
 They are extremely discriminating and will not accept you even if you provide ALL required information and more.
 We even offered above asking rental price and to put more money down on the deposit.
 Tammy was extremely unprofessional when speaking to us.
-We were told none of our documents provided would be accepted because we are household staff and don’t have “real jobs”.
+We were told none of our documents provided would be accepted because we are household staff and don't have "real jobs".
 She even hung up on us and avoided our calls.
 This entire office is unprofessional, hateful, and discriminatory.

 
 1